 You can check how much RAM you have on your Mac in a few clicks.

 - Click on the Apple icon in the top-left corner

 - Next to “Memory” you’ll see how much RAM your Mac has

 What uses RAM?

 RAM is used to store information that needs to be used quickly.
 This means that opening many programs, running various processes or accessing multiple files simultaneously is likely to use a lot of RAM.
-Particularly complexed programs like games or design software will use most RAM.
+Particularly complex programs like games or design software will require the most RAM.